 Passionate love is one of life’s greatest, most magnificent joys.
-To bond emotionally and physically with someone who likewise bonds with you in return is almost too difficult to explain.
+To bond emotionally and physically with someone who bonds with you in return is difficult to explain.
 It’s one of life’s grand mysteries.
-It is indeed an indescribable, wondrous, gift to those fortunate to reach it.
+It is indeed an indescribable, wondrous gift to those fortunate to possess it.

 Why is deep passion important between two people in a relationship?

 Because without the foundation of passionate love, how does love grow bigger, better, deeper?

 Let’s be clear here: Passionate love is just one aspect of a relationship.
 There are many other aspects to explore, however, without passionate love between partners, long-term, the going could be rough.
 Passionate love is vital to any enduring relationship.